SAP/terraform-provider-cloudfoundry/docs/data-sources/domain.md

 ### Read-Only

-- `annotations` (Map of String) The annotations associated with Cloud Foundry resources.Add as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
+- `annotations` (Map of String) The annotations associated with Cloud Foundry resources.
 - `created_at` (String) The date and time when the resource was created in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
 - `id` (String) The GUID of the object.
 - `internal` (Boolean) Whether the domain is used for internal (container-to-container) traffic, or external (user-to-container) traffic
 - `labels` (Map of String) The labels associated with Cloud Foundry resources.
-Add as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
 - `org` (String) The organization the domain is scoped to
 - `router_group` (String) The guid of the desired router group to route tcp traffic through.
 - `shared_orgs` (Set of String) Organizations the domain is shared with